MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-surface-app-with-windows-store-for-business.md

 author: miladCA
 ---

-#Deploy Surface App with Windows Store for Business
+#Deploy Surface app with Windows Store for Business

 The Surface app is a lightweight Windows Store app that provides control of many Surface-specific settings and options, including: